Prince William Sound

-Prince William Sound (Sugpiaq: Suungaaciq) is a sound of the Gulf of Alaska on the south coast of the U.S. state of Alaska.
+Prince William Sound (Sugpiaq: Suungaaciq) is a sound off the Gulf of Alaska on the south coast of the U.S. state of Alaska.
 It is located on the east side of the Kenai Peninsula.
 Its largest port is Valdez, at the southern terminus of the Trans-Alaska Pipeline System.
 Other settlements on the sound, which contains numerous small islands, include Cordova and Whittier plus the Alaska native villages of Chenega and Tatitlek.

 History

 James Cook entered Prince William Sound in 1778 and initially named it Sandwich Sound, after his patron the Earl of Sandwich.
 Later that year, the Sound was named to honour George III's third son Prince William Henry, then aged 13 and serving as a midshipman in the Royal Navy.

 In 1790, the Spanish explorer Salvador Fidalgo entered the sound, naming many of its features.
 Some places in the sound still bear the names given by Fidalgo, as Port Valdez, Port Gravina or Cordova.
 The explorer landed on the actual site of Cordova and took possession of the land in the name of the king of Spain.

 In 1793, Alexander Andreyevich Baranov founded port Voskresenskii, modern-day Seward, on the south edge of the Sound, which he called Chugach Bay.
 The three-masted ship, Phoenix, was built there, the first ship built by the Russians in America.

 Annie Montague Alexander led an expedition through the Sound in 1908.

 A tsunami on March 27, 1964, a result of the Good Friday earthquake, killed a number of Chugach villagers in the coastal village of Chenega and destroyed the town of Valdez.
-Lasting four minutes and thirty-eight seconds, the magnitude 9.2 megathrust earthquake remains the most powerful earthquake recorded in North American history, and the second most powerful earthquake recorded in world history.
+Lasting four minutes and thirty-eight seconds, the magnitude 9.2 megathrust earthquake remains the most powerful earthquake recorded in North American history, and the third most powerful earthquake recorded in world history.
 In Prince William Sound, Port Valdez suffered a massive underwater landslide, resulting in the deaths of 32 people between the collapse of the Valdez city harbor and docks, and inside the ship that was docked there at the time.
 Nearby, a 27-foot (8.2 m) tsunami destroyed the village of Chenega, killing 23 of the 68 people who lived there; survivors out-ran the wave, climbing to high ground.
 Post-quake tsunamis severely affected Whittier, Seward, Kodiak, and other Alaskan communities, as well as people and property in British Columbia, Washington, Oregon, and California.
 Two types of tsunamis were produced by this subduction zone earthquake.
 There was a tectonic tsunami produced in addition to about 20 smaller and local tsunamis.
 These smaller tsunamis were produced by submarine and subaerial landslides and were responsible for the majority of the tsunami damage.
 Tsunami waves were noted in over 20 countries, including Peru, New Zealand, Papua New Guinea, Japan, Mexico, and Antarctica.
 The largest tsunami wave was recorded in Shoup Bay, Alaska, with a height of about 220 ft (67 m).